chboishabba/StatiBaker/README.md

 # StatiBaker

-**Just old-fashioned organisation — with modern failure modes taken seriously.**
+## Just old-fashioned organisation — with modern failure modes taken seriously.
+**LLMs are like ogres; they like onions**

 We don’t tell you what to do, who to be, or how to optimise.
 We don’t infer preferences, goals, or intent.